-All of that is in our latest UFC Twitter mailbag
+All of that is in our latest UFC Twitter mailbag, which starts below.

 I haven't seen any odds listed for this fight, yet, but I assume Lesnar will be a heavy favorite over Carwin, who has only had one televised UFC fight and is not well known among the general public.
 But I don't view him as a huge underdog.
 An underdog, yes -- there's no question that Lesnar deserves to be the favorite.
 But you can't deny that Carwin is the biggest, strongest, hardest-punching opponent Lesnar has faced so far, and that means he has a real chance of beating Lesnar.
 The toughest test Lesnar could face in all of MMA would be against Fedor Emelianenko, but once the UFC's negotiations with Fedor fell through, I think the UFC gave Lesnar the next-biggest challenge when it matched him up with Carwin.